JBarna/SpotifySaveHotkey/README.md

 * [Mac Installer](https://github.com/JBarna/SpotifySaveHotkey/wiki/Mac-Installation)

 ### How it works
-Once isntalled you should see a checkmark in your task tray, then you can
+Once installed you should see a checkmark in your task tray, then you can
 * `hover over` - the icon to see what current hotkey is set
 * `right click` - the icon to access options and change the hotkey